 - A completed master's degree in an appropriate discipline from an accredited university.
 Degrees that are equivalent to a master's degree such as L.L.B., J.D., and D.D.S. are also acceptable.

 - A minimum GPA of 3.5 (on a 4.0 scale) overall for the master's degree and in the major area of study in the master's degree.

 - Minimum of 1000 overall total score on the GRE with a minimum of 500 on both the verbal and quantitative sections of the GRE.
 Prospective students must score a minimum of 4.5 on the analytical writing portion of the GRE.
 GRE scores expire after five years; however, candidates who have completed the exam prior to five years before the application deadline may submit those scores for consideration if the scores meet the minimum expectations and they are provided from an official source such as a transcript or form provided by the Educational Testing Service.
 Old Dominion University reserves the right to determine what is an "official source."
 These scores are minimums; other portions of the total application package will be considered for admission.

 - A 1500 word statement of your academic and professional goals with an emphasis on how the Ph.D. degree in Community College Leadership will contribute to the achievement of the stated goals.

 - Three letters of reference from sources capable of commenting on the applicant's readiness for advanced graduate study.
 At least one of these letters must be from a senior-level administrator in a community college.

 - An interview with program faculty.

-These details and prerequisites can be found on the program's web pages.
+These details and prerequisites can be found on the department's web pages.